Mary, Princess Royal and Countess of Harewood: Princess Royal

-At the outbreak of World War II, the Princess Royal became chief controller and later controller commandant of the Auxiliary Territorial Service, renamed the Women's Royal Army Corps in 1949.
+At the outbreak of World War II, Mary became chief controller and later controller commandant of the Auxiliary Territorial Service, renamed the Women's Royal Army Corps in 1949.
 In that capacity, she travelled across the country, visiting its units, as well as wartime canteens and other welfare organisations.
-After the death in 1942 of her younger brother, the Duke of Kent, she became the president of Papworth Hospital.
-The Princess Royal became air chief commandant of Princess Mary's Royal Air Force Nursing Service in 1950, and received the honorary rank of general in the British Army in 1956.
+After the death in 1942 of her younger brother, the Duke of Kent, she became president of Papworth Hospital.
+Mary became air chief commandant of Princess Mary's Royal Air Force Nursing Service in 1950, and received the honorary rank of general in the British Army in 1956.
 Also, in 1949, the 10th Gurkha Rifles were renamed the 10th Princess Mary's Own Gurkha Rifles in her honour.

-After her husband's death in 1947, the Princess Royal lived at Harewood House with her elder son and his family.
-She became the chancellor of the University of Leeds in 1951, and continued to carry out official duties at home and abroad.
-She attended the coronation of Queen Elizabeth II in June 1953, and later represented the Queen at the independence celebrations of Trinidad and Tobago in 1962, and Zambia in 1964.
+After Henry's death in 1947, Mary lived at Harewood House with her elder son and his family.
+She became chancellor of the University of Leeds in 1951 and continued to carry out official duties at home and abroad.
+She attended the coronation of Elizabeth II in June 1953, and later represented the Queen at the independence celebrations of Trinidad and Tobago in 1962, and Zambia in 1964.
 One of her last official engagements was to represent the Queen at the funeral of Queen Louise of Sweden in early March 1965.
-The Princess Royal visited her brother, the Duke of Windsor, at the London Clinic in March 1965, while he recovered from recent eye surgery.
-The Princess also met his wife, the Duchess of Windsor, one of the Duchess's few meetings with her husband's immediate family to take place.
+Mary visited her brother, the Duke of Windsor, at the London Clinic in March 1965, while he recovered from recent eye surgery.
+She also met his wife, the Duchess of Windsor, one of the few meetings between the Duchess and her husband's immediate family.